chenyangh/SemEval2019Task3/README.md

 You have to download the DeepMoji pretrain model if you haven't used it before.
 I am using the implementation by Hugginface (https://github.com/huggingface/torchMoji).

-To avoid the conficts of some package, I suggest using the fork from me directly (https://github.com/chenyangh/torchMoji.git) Flowwing the instructions for installation and download the model by the following script (under the direcory of their repo):
+To avoid the conficts of some package, I suggest using the fork from me directly (https://github.com/chenyangh/torchMoji.git).
+Following the instructions for installation and download the model by the following script (under the direcory of their repo):

 ```
 git clone https://github.com/chenyangh/torchMoji.git